-- Always avoid free or crazy-cheap hosting because you’ll almost certainly receive poor service.
+- Always avoid free hosting because you’ll almost certainly receive poor service.

-- Cheap shared hosting (in the $2-$5 per month range) isn’t always bad.
-Especially if you’re setting up your first website.
+- Cheap shared hosting (in the $2-$10 per month range) isn’t always bad.
+Especially if you’re setting up your first website or blog.

 What is web hosting?

 Websites are stored on special computers known as servers.
+As the name suggests, these machines serve the website to users.
 A server can hold one or thousands of websites depending on its configuration and specifications.

-Servers act in very much the same way as a computer or laptop.
+Servers act in much the same way as a computer or laptop.
 They hold files, bits of data and information that can be called and viewed upon request.
-When somebody requests a page from your website after typing the URL into a browser, clicking on a link on another web page or the results in Google, the server recognises the command and sends a copy of the requested page to the person’s browser.
+When somebody requests a page from your website, the server recognises the command and sends a copy of the requested page to the person’s browser.

 What are the different types of web hosting?

-Not all web hosts are created equal, and in this area, you do generally get what you pay for.
+Not all web hosts are created equal, and in the realm of website hosting, you generally get what you pay for.

 Nowadays, there are also a lot of companies providing specialist WordPress hosting.
 For example: